Melvin Lindsey

 Melvin Lindsey (July 8, 1955 – March 26, 1992) was an American radio and television personality in the Washington, D.C. area.
 He is widely known for originating the "Quiet Storm" late-night music programming format.

+Lindsey was a native of Washington, D.C., and attended Alice Deal Middle School and Woodrow Wilson High School.
 Lindsey began his broadcast career as an intern at Howard University radio station WHUR-FM.
 In 1976, he brought the "Quiet Storm" to the station's late-night lineup, titled after a romantic hit single by tenor crooner Smokey Robinson.
-The show's soulfully melodic and moody musical fare made it a phenomenal success, and the 'love song'-heavy format was quickly replicated at stations across the country that served an urban, African-American adult demographic.
+The show's soulfully melodic and moody musical fare made it a phenomenal success, and the "love song"-heavy format was quickly replicated at stations across the country that served an urban, African-American adult demographic.
 Lindsey's show also gave rise to a category of music of the same name.

 After a nine-year run on WHUR, Lindsey took his format to another local radio station, WKYS-FM, for five more years, and later he hosted Screen Scene for Black Entertainment Television (BET).
 He also worked for Washington, D.C. television stations WTTG-TV and WFTY-TV and for WJZ-TV in Baltimore, Maryland.

 Lindsey died at the age of 36 from complications of AIDS in 1992, but the Quiet Storm format he originated gained widespread popularity.
-It remained popular over 4 decades after its inception across the nation, especially in evening and late-night radio programs.
-Artists continue to compose songs target the audiences of Quiet Storm stations and shows.
+It remained popular more than four decades after its inception across the nation, especially in evening and late-night radio programs.
+Artists continue to compose songs to target the audiences of Quiet Storm stations and shows.